-Dallas firm seeks to demolish abandoned Brandywine Condos and build new apartments
+Dallas firm seeks to demolish abandoned Brandywine condos and build new apartments

 Latest Weather Blog

-Dallas firm seeks to demolish abandoned Brandywine Condos and build new apartments
+Dallas firm seeks to demolish abandoned Brandywine condos and build new apartments

 BATON ROUGE – For some time, the Brandywine condominiums have been an eyesore to locals, and though community leaders have been eager to eradicate blight, they've been unable to finalize a decision in regards to Brandywine's abandoned homes.